 The Marshall family flew to Toronto with the David Foster Foundation’s National Partner, WestJet, and arrived for the week-long stay of testing and appointments for Isla.
 The week quickly turned into two due to Katie undergoing testing to be Isla’s living donor.

-The Marshalls’ received the call that they were waiting for; Kate was a match for Isla and the surgery was scheduled for June 30, 2016.
-The David Foster Foundation stepped in again to assist with the non-medical expenses associated with a child going through a transplant.
-Both Evan and Kate were on leave from work at the time and the financial stress was very real.
+On May 31, at approximately 2:00 PM the Marshalls received the call that they were waiting for; Katie was a match for Isla.
+The surgery would be scheduled for June 30.
+The David Foster Foundation was able to step in again to assist with the non-medical expenses associated with a child going through a transplant.
+Both Evan and Katie were on leave from work at this time, and the financial stress was very real.
 Without the support they were provided, the family would have been unable to take the time they needed to be with their daughter.